Laboratory project in Molecular Biology

 General competence

-• has the ability to assess scientific literature needed for the task of planning and conducting a research project.
+• The student has the ability to assess scientific literature needed for the task of planning and conducting a research project.

 ECTS Credits